Quantum Yang-Mills Theory in Two Dimensions: Exact versus Perturbative: Introduction

 Our paper is organized as follows.
 In Section 2, we discuss the lattice formulation of 2D Yang-Mills theory and describe how its continuum limit yields a rigorous construction of a Yang-Mills measure.
 The most important outcome of this is that one obtains concrete formulas for Wilson loop expectation values.
 In Section 3, we describe the entirely different methods of perturbative quantization of continuum Yang-Mills theory.
-Here we give a rapid, self-contained setup of formal perturbation theory in Coulomb gauge using the most direct procedure available: the Faddeev-Popov method.
-While many physics treatments of the Faddeev-Popov method use formal arguments to assert that it leads to a gauge-invariant construction, proving that this is so mathematically rigorously takes a fair amount of sophistication.
-For this, we use the Batalin-Vilkovisky method of quantization, which is powerful enough to handle the situation in which there are zero ghost modes (which we do find ourselves in since we quantize about a trivial connection).
-This is done in Section \ref{SecGI}, which being rather technical, we isolate as an independent section on its own since its importance is of a conceptual, not computational nature.
-We also use the Batalin-Vilkovisky formalism to prove the equivalence of Coulomb gauge and holomorphic gauge in Section \ref{Sec:C=hol}.
-Finally in Section \ref{Sec:Asymp}, we use analytic and Lie theoretic tools to relate the asymptotics of exact Wilson loop expectation values to perturbative calculations.
-We finish with a discussion of our results and future directions.
-Since the methods of perturbative quantum field theory are not well-known to most mathematicians, our appendix provides background on Wick's Theorem so as to make this paper as self-contained as possible.\\
+Here we give a rapid, self-contained setup of the formal perturbation theory in all our gauges, of which the most technical is Coulomb gauge.
+For the latter, we use the most direct procedure available: the Faddeev-Popov method.
+While many physics treatments of the Faddeev-Popov method use formal arguments to assert that it leads to a gauge-invariant construction (i.e. independence of the choice of gauge-fixing metric), proving that this is so mathematically rigorously takes a fair amount of sophistication.